patrikhaslum/INVAL/tests/README.md

 These tests are mainly intended for the `rsk` (reverse Skolemisation) transformation.

+## Directory `mo/`

+Examples of multi-objective planning.
+Problem files in this set define more than one :metric, but are otherwise standard (the metrics defined are also the same as in standard PDDL).
+Running inval with option -mo enables validation of multi-objective problems.

 ## Directory `typing/`

 Example problems to illustrate some areas of confusion over the